seppomerimaa/dotfiles/README.md

 ## Notes
 `.bash_profile` just has general stuffs that I want to use across machines.
 It sources `.corporate-profile` which is where I put company-specific aliases etc. that obviously shouldn't be posted publicly.

+## To-Dos

+* Make a boostrap script?
+* Install homebrew if not already
+* Install all of the homebrew-managed stuffs like emacs